lubi25/tinyapp/README.md

 # TinyApp: URL Shortener

-TinyApp is produced as part of a student project for Lighthouse Labs.
-It is a URL shortener similar to bit.ly, allowing users to shorten long URLs into more shareable links.
+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
 It provides authentication protection and enables users to perform CRUD (Create, Read, Update, Delete) operations on their shortened URLs.
 The application is built to react to the user's logged-in state.

 ## Features